Paliperidone is used to treat schizophrenia (an illness that causes changes in perception, thoughts and behaviour).

 This medicine may also be used on its own or together with other medicines to treat schizoaffective disorder (a mental illness that can be experienced in addition to the symptoms of schizophrenia).

 Paliperidone helps relieve symptoms common in schizophrenia and schizoaffective disorder, such as agitation, distress, distorted thinking and emotional instability.

 Paliperidone is to be given by deep intramuscular (into the muscle) injection.
 Your doctor or nurse will administer the injection for you.

 The dose of Paliperidone will be decided by your doctor.
 Your doctor will advise you on the treatment regimen depending on your condition, response and tolerability to this medicine.

-DO NOT take this medicine if you ever had an allergic reaction (rashes, breathlessness, swollen eyes) to Paliperidone or similar medicine such as risperidone.
+Alert your doctor immediately if you are allergic (rashes, breathlessness, swollen eyes) to Paliperidone or similar medicine such as risperidone.